Central & Mini-Split Heat Pumps

 Brands We Carry

 Stylish, quiet, and providing effective room or area heating and cooling, ductless heat pumps rate very high in customer satisfaction, as well as operating efficiency during both summer and winter.
 During the heating season, some models provide meaningful heat even when outdoor temperatures drop to 10 degrees below zero.
-So when a gas line isn’t available, and especially when air conditioning is also desired, ductless heat pumps are a simple and effective solution to both heat and cool individual rooms in your home.
+When air conditioning is also desired, ductless heat pumps are a simple and effective solution to both heat and cool individual rooms in your home.
+Ductless systems can also be setup to provide year-round comfort for an entire home in a ‘zoned,’ whole-house configuration.

 Each indoor unit is controlled by a hand-held, remote control thermostat which can also be wall-mounted, if you prefer.
 WiFi connectivity is also available for these great products.